 UMass Lowell has a national reputation as a respected provider of high-quality engineering education programs at all levels through the doctorate.
-In response to popular demand, UMass Lowell's Francis College of Engineering is now offering its traditional Master's Degree in Engineering Management in an online format for qualified students.
+In response to popular demand, UMass Lowell's Francis College of Engineering is now offering its traditional Master of Science in Engineering Management in an online format for qualified students.

 Technical professionals and engineers can enhance their management and leadership skills through in-depth study of business principles and practices.
 Students who hold non-engineering or business undergraduate degrees can deepen their technical expertise through a specially selected list of engineering courses.